How Do Doctors Test for Food Allergies?

 How do doctors test for food allergies?

-If the doctor thinks someone might be allergic to more than one thing — or if it's not clear what's triggering a person's allergy — the allergist will probably skin test for several different allergens at the same time.
+If someone might be allergic to more than one thing — or if it's not clear what's triggering a person's allergy symptoms — the allergist may skin test for several different allergens at the same time.

-If the results of the skin and blood tests are still unclear, though, an allergist might do something called a food challenge.
-During this test, the person is given gradually increasing amounts of the potential food allergen to eat while the doctor watches for symptoms.
+If the results of the skin test and blood test are unclear, an allergist might do something called an oral food challenge.
+During an oral food challenge, a person slowly eats increasing amounts of the potential food allergen while the doctor watches for symptoms.

 - What's the Difference Between a Food Allergy and a Food Intolerance?